 In deceased organ donation, it is essential to determine death in a reliable manner, to respect the wishes of the deceased person, and to support the relatives during this difficult time.

-On 15 May 2022, the people approved the principle of presumed consent with regard to organ donation.
-The date of entry into force of the new regulation is not yet known.
+In May 2022, the Swiss citizens approved the principle of presumed consent with regard to organ donation.
+The respective updated law is expected to enter into force 2025.

 Medical-ethical guidelines on organ transplantation

 The SAMS guidelines «Determination of death with regard to organ transplantation and preparations for organ removal» (2017) provide technical instructions for the determination of death and the performance of preparatory medical measures.
 However, they also cover in detail many other aspects of deceased organ donation, such as the procedure for ascertaining the patient’s wishes, discussions with relatives, guidance for difficult decision situations, and management of the dying patient and the cadaver.
 Given the changeover to the presumed consent, the guidelines need to be updated.
 To this end, a subcommittee has been created that currently revises the guidelines.